-Finally, the undersigned notes that Plaintiff spends just two pages of the Motion attempting to justify her request for default judgment, and the next 15 pages requesting attorney fees and costs.
-See Paniccia-Indialantic, 2017 WL 5178182, at \4 ("This Court has long had concerns about the unintended side effects of the mechanism set up by Congress to enforce the ADA.
+Finally, the undersigned notes that Plaintiff's so-called legal memorandum in support of his Motion failed to address any of the foregoing issues, and failed to provide any meaningful discussion of why default judgment was appropriate based upon the well-pled facts in the Complaint.
+See Doc.
+13. In fact, Plaintiff spends just two pages of the Motion attempting to justify his request for default judgment, and the next 15 pages requesting attorney fees and costs.
+See Paniccia-Indialantic, 2017 WL 5178182, at 4 ("This Court has long had concerns about the unintended side effects of the mechanism set up by Congress to enforce the ADA.
 Without deciding the issue here, the undersigned would not permit recovery of attorney fees for the drafting of an obviously deficient pleading.") (internal citation omitted).